Filippo Galli (bass): Career as bass

-His new career took rise in 1812: his meeting with Rossini allowed him to sing L'inganno felice on 1 August at the Teatro San Moisè, Venice (in the role of Tarabotto).
+His new career took root in 1812: his meeting with Rossini allowed him to sing L'inganno felice on 1 August at the Teatro San Moisè, Venice (in the role of Tarabotto).
 After his creation of Polidoro in Pietro Generali's La vedova stravagante, he appeared in a new opera by Rossini—La pietra del paragone on 26 September 1812.
 His performance in the "Sigillara" aria was the hit of the immensely successful opera.
-His collaboration with Rossini increased: on 22 May 1813 he sang Mustafà in the premiere of L'italiana in Algeri at the Teatro San Benedetto in Venice.
+His collaboration with Rossini increased: on 22 May 1813, he sang Mustafà in the premiere of L'italiana in Algeri at the Teatro San Benedetto in Venice.
 Rossini then composed numerous other bass parts specifically for Galli.
-On 14 August 1814 he appeared in Il turco in Italia at La Scala; on 31 May 1817 (again at La Scala), in the very difficult role of Fernando in La gazza ladra.
-The title role in Maometto II followed on 3 December 1820 at the Teatro di San Carlo, Naples plus, on 3 February 1823, he sang the role of Assur in Semiramide at La Fenice in Venice.
+On 14 August 1814, he appeared in Il turco in Italia at La Scala; on 31 May 1817 (again at La Scala), in the very difficult role of Fernando in La gazza ladra.
+The title role in Maometto II followed on 3 December 1820 at the Teatro di San Carlo, Naples, plus, on 3 February 1823, he sang the role of Assur in Semiramide at La Fenice in Venice.

 Galli also created the role of Enrico (Henry) VIII in Donizetti's Anna Bolena at the Teatro Carcano in Milan.